 Is training is required to use Shadow-Planner?

+Yes, you must be trained before gaining access.
 Training requirements are described on the Training page in the Getting Started section of this website.

 Can I use any browser to access Shadow-Planner?